BGCG/project3/README.md

 * Add buildpacks - `heroku/python` and `heroku/nodejs` - in that order
 * Go to deploy tab and connect to GitHub
 * Find project in `BGCG` by searching `project3` and selecting connect
-* Deploy branch to main in manual deploy
+* Deploy branch to main by manual deploy

 ### Dataset